Unibeautify/sparser/docs/tech-documentation.md

 * **2** - The current token is preceded by white space containing a single new line character, such that the current token is on the next line of code compared to the previous token in the submitted code sample.
 * **3** - The current token is preceded by white space containing two new line characters, which means a single empty line or a line containing only white space characters.
 * **x** - The current token is preceded by white space containing (x - 2) empty lines or lines that contain only white space characters.
 For example if a token follows 5 empty lines from the submitted code sample this token's *lines* value would be `7`.

-### presv
-The *presv* array stores a boolean indicating if the current item should be preserved from any kind of manipulation in the beautifier.
-Some examples of a preserved item would be a markup comment, certain templating tags, or a tag with the attribute *data-parse-preserve*.
-Script and style code items always receive a value of false in this array.

 ### stack
 The *stack* array stores strings that describe the current structure where the item resides from the code.
 In markup code the value is the tag name for the parent element at the index in the *begin* array.
 In script and style code the value is a generic description of the current structure, such as: function, object, or class.